 After we receive your invention disclosure, we will meet or speak with you to discuss your invention in more detail to evaluate its patentability and commercial potential.
-After a thorough analysis, we decide whether it is or is not beneficial for the institution to patent your idea.
-The patenting process is managed by our outside patent counsel who, in consultation with the inventor(s) and our team, will draft and file a patent application.
-Note that in addition to patentable inventions, we also manage matters involving copyrights, trademarks and licensing tangible research materials, which include biological materials, such as cell lines, plasmids and antibodies, chemical compounds, and other Fox Chase materials developed in your laboratory.
+After a thorough analysis, we will decide whether it is or is not beneficial for the institution to patent your idea.
+The patenting process is managed by an outside patent counsel who, in consultation with the inventor(s) and our team, will draft and file a patent application.
+Note that in addition to patentable inventions, we also manage matters involving copyrights, trademarks and tangible research materials, which include biological materials, such as cell lines, plasmids and antibodies, chemical compounds, and other Fox Chase materials developed in your laboratory.

 In some cases, a company may wish to evaluate the technology and its commercial feasibility for a limited period of time before entering into a license agreement.
 We can provide that opportunity under an option agreement that allows the company to assess the commercial potential and decide whether they want to license the technology.